Background pattern

 2

-Your doctor will administer Venclyxto in combination with another medication (azacitidine or decitabine).
+Your doctor will give you Venclyxto in combination with another medicine (azacitidine or decitabine).

-You will continue to take the full dose of Venclyxto until your LMA worsens or you cannot take Venclyxto because it is causing severe adverse effects.
+You will continue to take the full dose of Venclyxto until your AML gets worse or you can no longer take Venclyxto because it is causing serious side effects.

 How to take Venclyxto

-• Take the tablets with a meal approximately at the same time every day
+• Take the tablets with a meal, approximately at the same time each day

 • Swallow the tablets whole with a glass of water